GabrielArdy/backend-plant-disease-detector/docs/gridfs_storage.md

 1. `fs.files` - Stores file metadata
 2. `fs.chunks` - Stores the actual file data in chunks

+## GridFS Initialization (Updated May 15, 2025)

+The GridFS system has been enhanced with a more robust initialization pattern:

+- Implemented a `GridFSProxy` class that lazily initializes the GridFS connection only when needed
+- Ensures that GridFS is initialized within the Flask application context
+- Provides proper error handling for initialization failures
+- Adds diagnostic logging for GridFS operations
+- Fixes the `'NoneType' object has no attribute 'put'` error that occurred during image uploads

 ## Benefits of GridFS

 - **Database-based storage**: All images are stored in the database, making backups and migrations easier